LEGO999/YOLOV3-TF2/README.md

 #### Pre-processing and TFRecord
 The original image size is 4288 X 2848.
 The images are cropped and padded to ratio 1:1.
 After that, they are all resized to 608 X 608 and written into TFRecord.
 In this way, data could be loaded efficiently.
 #### Clustering using K-Means++
 From the original papers of YOLOv3 and its predecessor YOLOv2, one of the trick to gain more performance on a specific dataset is to use a better set of anchors priors.
 Since our dataset is a customized dataset different from COCO.
 It might be beneficial to use the new priors.
 Here I use K-Means++ instead of K-Means to make clustering less sensitive to initialization.
-For practice, I don't use any existing algorithm but implement the algorithm by myself.
+For practice, I don't use any existing package but implement the algorithm by myself.
 I tried two different setups, one is to generate 9 different sizes of anchors, another is to generate 3 anchors.
 Results with non-changed COCO anchors will also be reported later.
 Name | anchors
 ------------ | -------------
 COCO original | [(10, 13), (16, 30), (33, 23), (30, 61), (62, 45), (59, 119), (116, 90), (156, 198), (373, 326)]
 IDRiD-9 | [(77, 92), (89, 93), (83, 101), (95, 101), (93, 111), (105, 109), (101, 119), (114, 125), (151, 152)]
 IDRiD-3 | [(86, 98), (97, 108), (110, 120)]
 ##### Distance of K-Means Clusters
 Following YOLOv2:
 ![](/fig/IOU.png)
 ##### Flags
 * NUM_CLUSTER: how many clusters will be built.